open-contracting/standard/standard/docs/en/04_implementation/03_merging.md

 The OCDS merging has been based on the open source [jsonmerge library](https://github.com/avian2/jsonmerge), but can be implemented in other software as required.

 Within the OCDS release schema, each field has a mergeStrategy property.

-This documents how to merge fields.
+This strategy describes how to merge that and child fields.

-We inhert the existing merge strategies from [jsonmerge](https://github.com/avian2/jsonmerge#merge-strategies) and add a number of specific strategies for OCDS, which are currently only available in the [OCDS fork of jsonmerge](https://github.com/open-contracting/jsonmerge) and which are described below:
+We inhert the existing merge strategies from [jsonmerge](https://github.com/avian2/jsonmerge#merge-strategies) and add a number of specific strategies for OCDS, which are currently only available in the [OCDS fork of jsonmerge](https://github.com/open-contracting/jsonmerge) and which are described below.

 ### ocdsVersion merge strategy